Windows Essentials: Windows Live Essentials 2011 (Wave 4)

 Microsoft released a public beta for the next major update for Windows Live Essentials dubbed "Wave 4" on June 24, 2010.
 The updated applications include Windows Live Messenger, Mail, Photo Gallery, Movie Maker, Writer, Family Safety, Mesh, and Messenger Companion.
 For Windows Live Mesh, the application has been rewritten to be based on the previous Live Mesh and will allow PC and Mac users to keep their documents, pictures and music in sync across multiple computers.
 It was also announced that Windows Live Toolbar will be discontinued and replaced by the Bing Bar.
-In addition, the ribbon user interface was incorporated into Mail, Movie Maker, Photo Gallery, and Writer.
+In addition, the ribbon user interface was incorporated into Mail, Photo Gallery, and Writer.
 The Wave 4 beta has dropped support for Windows XP; Windows Vista or Windows 7 is required for its use.
 The beta refresh of Windows Live Essentials 2011 was released on August 17, 2010.
 Microsoft released the final version of Windows Live Essentials 2011 on September 30, 2010.
 The applications were updated with a hotfix/QFE (except for Mesh and Family Safety) on December 1, 2010, and that update became available through Windows Update from March 20, 2011.
 On May 2, 2012, Microsoft announced the re-branding of Windows Live.
 Although all applications in Windows Live Essentials 2011 suite will continue to function on Windows Vista, 7, and 8, there will be no significant updates made to these applications in the future.
 In June 2014, Microsoft announced that Windows Live Essentials 2011 would no longer be available for download on Windows Vista.

 Windows Essentials 2012 (Wave 5)

 Microsoft released Windows Essentials 2012 on August 7, 2012, for Windows 7 and Windows 8 users.
 Windows Essentials 2012 included SkyDrive for Windows (later renamed OneDrive), and dropped Windows Live Mesh, Messenger Companion and Bing Bar.
 Microsoft Family Safety is also installed for Windows 7 users only, as Windows 8 has built-in family safety functionalities.
 Further, Windows Essentials 2012 also dropped the "Windows Live" branding from the installer itself, as well as from programs such as Photo Gallery and Movie Maker, which have been branded Windows Photo Gallery and Windows Movie Maker respectively.
 These two programs have also received several updates and enhancements since their 2011 release, including video stabilization, waveform visualizations, new narration tracks, audio emphasizing, default save as H.264 format, and enhanced text effects for Movie Maker; as well as AutoCollage integration and addition of Vimeo as a publishing partner for Photo Gallery.
 No significant changes or re-branding were made in this release for other programs such as Windows Live Messenger, Windows Live Mail, and Windows Live Writer.
-It is still possible today to download the original pack for Windows Essentials 2012.
-Such links are provided in the form of links to the Wayback Machine.
+While the program is no longer available for download by Microsoft, it is still possible today to download the original pack for Windows Essentials 2012.
+Such links are provided in the form of links to the Wayback Machine, and the suite can also be found on the Internet Archive.